defencedog/HP-Prime-Advance/AdvanceTopics/readme.txt

 - uncheck all the other V# with a loop with the command UNCHECK(4); UNCHECK(5),....
 UNCHECK({1,2}); //LIST WORKS ON FUNCTION
 - invoke the plot screen via STARTVIEW(1);

+# Spreadsheet and Plotting
+One method that seems to have issues now is the following:
+- Populate two columns of data in a spreadsheet, say A1:A10 and B1:B10
+- Create two user variable lists in two free spreadsheet cells, say xda and yda using =xda:=A1:A10 and =yda:=B1:B10
+- Open Statistics2Var Symb view and select xda, yda for S1: data
+- Plot, fit data as needed.
+OR
+In A1-A5, put your data (1,2,3,4,5) and some other data in B1-B5 (1.1,2.3,3.5,4.7,5.1).
+Now open your stat2var application.
+Press SYMB.
+For your first definition where it currently says C1 for independent, type Spreadsheet.A:A (fully qualified reference to all data in col A of application "Spreadsheet"), for your dependent, type Spreadsheet.B1:B5 (data from B1-B5 in your spreadsheet app).
+Now press PLOT and you have what you'd like!
+Press NUM, STATS to do your stat calculation, etc. Those definitions in symb are not just dumb names, but actual formula locations you can put anything.